 Standard cover includes - £2,000 cancellation cover, £100 excess, £1,500 baggage cover and £5,000,000 for emergency medical and other expenses.

 Premier cover includes - £5,000 cancellation cover, £50 excess, £2,000 baggage cover and £10,000,000 for emergency medical and other expenses.

 Premier Plus cover includes - £10,000 cancellation cover, no excess, £3,000 baggage cover and £10,000,000 for emergency medical and other expenses.

 All policies include personal liability cover (from £1,000,000 to £3,000,000) and all but the Super Economy cover include a variety of extras, such as personal accident, death, hospital benefits, personal money and passport cover.

-Post Office backpacker insurance is available to those aged 18-60, with Economy and Super Economy being the only two options to choose from.
+Post Office backpacker insurance is available to those aged 18-60.

 Additional cover for winter sports, golf, cruise and business can be added on to any of the above policies, for an additional cost.